tobiasbriones/my-page/README.md

 Build to `./www` with `npm run build`.

-Configuration files:
+Configuration files define:

-- [prod.config.ts](config/prod.config.ts): defines the application production
+- [prod.config.ts](config/prod.config.ts): The application production values.
-  values.

-- [dev.config.ts](config/prod.config.ts): defines the application development
+- [dev.config.ts](config/prod.config.ts): The application development values.
-  values.

-- [dev.user.json](src/dev.user.json): defines a development local user to load into the application.
+- [dev.user.json](src/dev.user.json): A development local user to load into the application.

 For the `user.json` user file used in production, add the URL of the json file to the production configuration.